Rayoule/home-cook-book/README_setup.txt

-1- Create an Auth file named "hcb_auth.json" with admin accounts inside:
+1- Create an Auth file named "hcb_auth.json" with at least 1 admin accounts inside.

+Example with 2 admin accounts :
 {
     "accounts": [
         {